Skip to main content

 Dividing an audience into groups based on behavior, attributes, needs, value, or intent.

-Systems, Tools & Operations
+Systems, Architecture & Operations

 Term